azeembukhariprivate/WhatsappPyBomb/README.md

-# WhatsappPyBomb
+# WhatsappPyReply
-Python Message Bombing Tool
+Python Tool for Giving Replies in Whatsapp.

+## Installation

+1. Clone the master branch.